 - The Russo-Ukrainian War has been financially material for many financial institutions and other companies with business ties to the region.

-- Companies with issues related to systemic risk management can be screened in portfolios that prioritize the following Ethic pillars: Financial System Stability, Corporate Ethics, and Worker Treatment.
+- Companies with issues related to systemic risk management can be screened in portfolios that prioritize the following Ethic pillars: Financial System Stability, Leadership & Management, and Worker Treatment.

 New Ethic primary research: Business Ties to Russian Oil & Gas

 The Russian oil & gas industry is deeply intertwined with many of the country’s sanctioned business oligarchs, as well as with the operations of the Russian military.
 While most of the direct participants in this industry are themselves sanctioned and/or not currently trading, these companies have historically participated in joint ventures and other business partnerships with non-Russian companies.
 The Business Ties to Russian Oil & Gas exclusion variable identifies non-Russian companies that, between March 4, 2020 and March 4, 2022, were part of such partnerships with the seven largest Russian oil & gas companies: Gazprom, Lukoil, Rosneft, Surgutneftegas, Transneft, Tatneft, and Novatek.

 Please note that this time window means that companies that have recently cut ties with their Russian partners (such as BP, ExxonMobil, and Shell) are still flagged in this list.
 Because this list represents only those companies for which we have identified a relevant partnership, we may add further companies to the list as we source additional evidence.

 At Ethic, we believe the capital markets can be a powerful tool to effect change.
 If you’d like to learn more about how you can apply Ethic’s research or screens to clients’ portfolios, please get in touch: